April 2

 And if you can wash and dry a bag thoroughly, you can safely reuse it for another purpose.

-We don't recommend reusing bags that contained raw meat or other foods with high bacteria potential.
-But in many cases, it's perfectly safe to reuse vacuum bags.
+We don't recommend reusing bags that had raw meat or other foods with high bacteria levels.
+But in many cases, it's safe to reuse vacuum bags.

 Probably the biggest problem with washing vacuum bags is that it's a just a pain to do, and probably more worth it for edge sealer bags, which are more expensive than chamber bags.
 Chamber bags are so cheap, washing and reusing them is often more trouble than it's worth.